nx-lr/protea/readme.md

 | --------------- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Resultant Index | 3   | 4   | 0   | 1   | 2   | 3   | 4   | 0   | 1   | 2   | 3   | 4   | 0   | 1   | 2   |

 The result would always evaluate to **modulo** the length of the list (`a[k] == a[k %% len(a)]`).
-Using an invalid type will return `undef`.
+Using an invalid type will return `void`.

 You can also use subscript syntax to change a range of values at once, discarding any element once the end of the spliced list is reached, and reallocating deleted and empty entries.

 The following example replaces `"Chocolate Spread"`, `"Cheese"`, and `"Butter"` with `"Bananas"`, `"Apples"` and `"Bananas"`.